apple-fritter/.conkyrc/README.md

 * Displays the network information for Ethernet, WiFi, and USB tethering (if available) using bar graphs and text.

 ## Note
 The network section uses variables that are specific to the system.
-If these variables are not defined, the section will not appear in the Conky output.

----
-This Conky configuration file is designed for personal use and may require modification to work on other systems.
+If these variables are not defined, the section will not appear in the Conky output, as this Conky configuration file was designed for my personal use.
+It may require modification to work on other systems.

 ## License